Scoby Hotel: The Definitive Guide

 It takes some time before the rehydrated SCOBY starts producing kombucha again.

-As we saw earlier on, SCOBY prefers room temperature storage so you can store the entire SCOBY hotel in the pantry.
+As we saw earlier on, SCOBY prefers a warm temperature so you can store the entire SCOBY hotel in the pantry.
 This way, the SCOBY will continue growing and also producing starter fluid which can either be collected via the spigot or when changing out the liquid.

 The SCOBY grows optimally and can be used anytime